Skip to main content

 Generalized Mind Instances (GMIs)

-A Generalized Mind Instance — GMI — is the thing that exists between those calls.
-It owns a persona, a working memory, a cognitive memory layer that decays the way human memory decays, a sentiment tracker that follows the user's mood across turns, a metaprompt executor that assembles the system prompt fresh each turn from the current state, and a reasoning trace that keeps the last several hundred decision steps.
-When you agent({...}) you are constructing one of these.
-When you call .session(id).send(...) you are addressing it.
+A Generalized Mind Instance — GMI — is the unit of agent state in AgentOS.
+Each GMI owns a persona, a working memory buffer, a cognitive-memory layer with personality-modulated encoding and Ebbinghaus decay, a sentiment tracker that follows the user's mood across turns, a metaprompt executor that assembles the system prompt fresh each turn from current state, and a reasoning trace covering the last several hundred decision steps.
+Construct one with agent({...}); address it with .session(id).send(...).
+The GMI persists across calls — session() history, memory traces, and trait state all survive between turns.

 This page is an honest tour of the abstraction.
 Most descriptions of GMIs you'll see — including the concentric-ring diagram on agentos.sh — are presentation.
 The presentation is useful but it isn't the architecture.
 The architecture is a delegation pattern: a coordinator class with a dozen specialized collaborators, each owning one concern.
-Below is what's actually in the source tree at packages/agentos/src/cognitive_substrate/GMI.ts.
+Below is what's actually in the source tree at packages/agentos/src/cognition/substrate/GMI.ts.

 The shortest useful example